-- 28. Reflective Assignment: an assignment required of the student to reflect on behavior(s) and reinforce correct behavior(s) - 29.
+- 26. Recommendation for Alternative Placement: in lieu of expulsion or felony suspension a student may be recommended by building administrator(s) for placement in an alternative learning center - 27.
+Recommendation for Expulsion: the removal of the right and obligation of a student to attend public school for a specified period of time not to exceed the remainder of the current school year and one (1) additional year of attendance - 28.
+Reflective Assignment: an assignment required of the student to reflect on behavior(s) and reinforce correct behavior(s) - 29.
 Referral to Certified School Counselor: referring a student to meet with the Certified School Counselor - 30.
-Referral to Community Based Organizations: referring a student for a variety of services, which could include, but are not limited to: after-school programming, mental health services pursuant to section 1012.584(4), Florida Statutes, individual or group counseling, leadership development, conflict resolution, medical services, and/or tutoring - 31.
+Referral to Community Based Organizations: referring a student for a variety of services, which could include, but are not limited to: after-school programming, individual or group counseling, leadership development, conflict resolution, medical services, and/or tutoring - 31.
 Report to Law Enforcement: referral to the local law enforcement agency - 32.
 Restorative Practice Informal/Formal Conference: an informal or formal meeting where a student has the opportunity to restore his/her relationship with the victim in the circumstance; this may be facilitated by an administrator, teacher, or guidance counselor; this process includes restorative circles and conferencing - 33.
 Reverse Suspension: when a parent/guardian spends a defined period of time during the school; day by their child's side at school confidentiality procedures need to be followed - 34.
-Safety Plan: development of a plan to ensure that a student involved in a report of being the target of bullying or harassment (whether substantiated or unsubstantiated) remains physically and emotionally safe - 35.
-School Service Work: supervised task that the student performs as assigned by administration with parent/guardian permission - 36.
-Seating Change: relocation of a student's assigned seat - 37.
-Social/Academic Instructional Groups: an instructional group aligned to student's needs that targets academic, behavioral, and/or social skills - 38.
-Stay Away Contract: development of a contract for a student that limits or eliminates contact with another student(s) - 39.
-Student Behavior Contract: correcting inappropriate or disruptive student behavior through a formal plan designed by school staff to offer positive behavioral interventions, strategies, and supports - 40.
-Suspension Pending Parent/Guardian Conference: student is suspended from school, not to exceed three (3) school days, until the parent(s)/guardian(s) attends a scheduled conference with an administrator; every day the student is not in school is defined as an out-of-school suspension - 41.
-Suspension/Revocation of Network/Internet Access: users who disregard School Board Policy 7540 and its accompanying procedures may have the use privileges suspended or revoked, and disciplinary action taken against them
+Safety Plan: development of a plan to ensure that a student involved in a report of being the target of bullying or harassment (whether substantiated or unsubstantiated) remains physically and emotionally safe